 There are springs / rivers that run beneath the roads, most are not accessible, they are far down and on sharp rocky descents.
 If you go at a time when there has been a lot of snow, you will find quite a small water falls that you can filter from.

 The Dalles mountain 60 route is a staple in cyclists books.
-Amazing views and a mixture of road and gravel.
+Amazing views and a mixture of road and gravel make for a killer ride.
 This year we decided to ride it the day after the March 11th organised / unorganised ride due to conflicts and the chance of a lot better weather the next day.
-Continue reading “Dalles Mountain 60 Ride”
+It was still an overcast day till about halfway through. <shrug> Oregon <shrug> Continue reading “Dalles Mountain 60 Ride”

 RAPHA FESTIVE 500